 Coconut flour is an excellent alternative to grains for baking and there are many recipes on this blog that use it.

 Coconut ghee, coconut cream, coconut milk, coconut flakes/chips, and coconut butter are other products I find useful for baking.

 I recommend sourcing coconut products from Perfect Supplements (use coupon HEALTHYHOME10 to get 10% off) or Radiant Life (use coupon Healthy10 to get 10% off).

 Healthy Fats & Oils

-Olive Oil: Most of the olive oils on the market are blended with (unlabeled) cheaper vegetable oils so I buy this extra virgin olive oil which is organic, early press and 100% authentic.
-It is delicious on salads with a drizzle of pure balsamic vinegar.
-I also recommend the Jovial Olio Nuovo pre-order sale every November (not available year-round).
+Olive Oil: Most of the olive oils on the market are blended with (unlabeled) cheaper vegetable oils so I recommend this extra virgin olive oil which is organic, early press, unblended and 100% authentic.

 Ghee also called clarified butter is a traditional cooking fat from India and a wonderful option for those with dairy allergies as all the milk proteins have been removed leaving only the nonallergenic butter oil.
 Different types of ghee are available depending on the culinary need including plain, cultured, spiced or coconut ghee.

 Butter is one of the healthiest and most affordable fats to use for cooking – use grass-fed and use it often!
 Homemade ghee is easily made from grass-fed butter, by the way!